 The expenses come mainly from buying the welding equipment and gas.
 Let’s get the breakdown:

-a.
 Initial Investment Cost

 The MIG vs TIG setup components are almost similar but their prices vary.
 The cost depends on how automatic your setup is.
 A semi-automatic welding station is cheaper than a fully automatic one.